BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Google/README.md

 * **ActionInvocationName** - replace "YOUR-ACTION-DISPLAY-NAME" with the display name you gave to your action.
 If using Actions on Google, this will be the name specified in your action package.
 If using DialogFlow, this is the display name you specified on the **Invocation** details page for your action.

-* **ActionProjectId** - You also need to replace "YOUR-PROJECT-ID" with the ID of your **Actions on Google** project.
+* **ActionProjectId** (only required for Conversations Webhook) - The ID of your **Actions on Google** project.

+* **DialogFlowAuthorizationHeader** (only required for DialogFlow) - Set this to the private secret you set within the DialogFlow console when configuring your DialogFlow project.

-* **ValidateIncomingRequests** - If set to true, the adapter will use the **ActionProjectId** you have specified to validate that the request being receieved is from your action.
-Set this to false for testing purposes if you wish to send request from other sources.
+* **ValidateIncomingRequests** - If set to true, the adapter will use the **ActionProjectId** for Conversations webhook requests, or **DialogFlowAuthorizationHeader** for DialogFlow requests to validate that requests have been receieved from your Google project.

 ```csharp
     // Create the Google Adapter